Jérémie Boga

-Jérémie Boga (born 3 January 1997) is a professional footballer who plays as an attacking midfielder or winger for Ligue 1 club Nice.
+Jérémie Boga (born 3 January 1997) is a professional footballer who plays as an attacking midfielder or winger for club Juventus.
 Born in France, he plays for the Ivory Coast national team.

 Coming through Chelsea's youth system, Boga spent the 2015–16 season on loan to Rennes and the 2016–17 season with Granada, also on loan, before making his first-team debut for Chelsea in August 2017.
 He then joined EFL Championship club Birmingham City on loan for the remainder of the season.
 In 2018, he moved to Italian club Sassuolo on a permanent deal.

 Internationally, Boga represented his native France up to under-19 level, but then chose to play for his parents' country, Ivory Coast, at senior level.
 He was also eligible to represent England.